mdxtoc/qtpi/docs/What_I_did_to_Qtpi_in_the_lockdown_1.md

 ---
+title: |-
-title: What I did to Qtpi in the Lockdown (parts 1 and 1a)
+  What I did to Qtpi in the Lockdown
+  (innovating, speeding up, prettifying, rationalising)
 ---